School of Dentistry

 DENT 715.
 Intro-Community Dentistry.
 2 Hours.

 PR: DENT 701.
-Preparation to conduct needs assessment of individuals and groups, and perform progam planning, implementation and evaluation.
+Preparation to conduct needs assessment of individuals and groups, and perform program planning, implementation and evaluation.
 Field experiences are included.

 DENT 719.
 Pedodontics.
 1 Hour.